 Warriors season ticket holder and widely renowned ne’er-do-well, Iain has been watching rugby from a young age, but developed a true passion for the game whilst in New Zealand.
 Iain writes on a wide range of rugby topics.
 His work has also appeared in the Scotsman and he is a regular contributor to The Offside Line’s coverage of club rugby.

 Edinburgh Rugby Reporter

 Sandy is a passionate Edinburgh fan who also goes by “The Burgh Watch”, under which he writes for the Edinburgh matchday programme and has also penned a successful column for SCRUM Magazine.

 Glasgow Warriors Reporter

 “The third Al” is responsible for the excellent photographs on the site.
-Please don’t pinch them but if you would like to commission or pay for any of Alastair’s photos please get in touch with us.
+Don’t pinch them – but if you would like to commission or pay for any of Alastair’s photos please get in touch with us or him directly.

 Occasional Correspondents (and Past Legends)

-With an early spell playing at hooker for the same school as Rory (average turnout at rugby training: 5 people including 2 girls), Al has since left the dark arts of the front row behind to blaze a trail through the touch rugby teams of Edinburgh followed by a return to full contact (Voted most improved player for Broughton 2011/12 Season).
+With an early spell playing at hooker for the same school as Rory (average turnout at rugby training: 5 people including 2 girls), Al since left the dark arts of the front row behind to blaze a trail on the wing (voted most improved player for Broughton 2011/12 Season).
 Also a keen follower of Aberdeen FC, Al is currently employed as a project manager, which should give him plenty of practice for a future career as an SRU blazer.

-Alan Greenwood, Andy McLellan, Iain Hay, Jack Mysyk, Barry John, Christie Lester, Alan Dymock, Tom Macleod.
+Other semi-regular or past contributors include Alan Greenwood, Andy McLellan, Jack Mysyk, Barry John, Christie Lester, Tom Macleod, David Roulston, Ruaraidh Britton and Scrummo.
 A full list can be found with their articles on the archives page.